-- Do not pump the brake pedal if the engine stalls.
-Each push on the pedal uses up your vacuum reserve. - Even if the power assist is completely lost, the brakes will still work.
+Do not pump the brake pedal if the engine stalls.
+Each push on the pedal uses up your brake fluid pressure reserve.
+Even if the power assist is completely lost, the brakes will still work.
 But you will have to push the pedal hard-much harder than normal.
 And your braking distance will be longer.